Almiraat/goFPU/README.md

-# You've got phished! :)
+# You've got phished!
 ![](media/pictures/Char.jpg)
+## No worries, this is just an exercise.
-## That was a fake FPU login page.
-But no worries.
-All is fine.
+That was a fake FPU Login page you clicked through.